Direct response creative techniques drive digital advertising. On Facebook. On Amazon. In email newsletters and across

 The objective of a direct response ad is to trigger an action that leads to a sale.
-There are many direct response techniques to accomplish that objective, and the most important is the offer.
+There are many direct response techniques to accomplish that objective, but by far the the most important is the offer.

 "25% off" is stronger than "10% off."
 "Win a new Toyota 4 Runner" is stronger than "Win a digital camera."
 In a direct response context, strength is equivalent to the value or benefit of the offer to the prospect.
 Generally speaking, the stronger the offer the higher the response rate.

 A free brochure offering "10 Ways to preserve the resale value of your new car" is more relevant to people shopping for automobile financing than, "10 ways to protect your good credit."